tasoskrhs/ARMA_transformer/README.md

 `generate_data_with_statsmodels.ipynb`

-- notebook for training and testing the model.
+- Notebook for training and testing the model.
 `ARMA_transformer.ipynb`